dingxiong/dingxiong.github.io/_posts/2025-01-12-kubernetes-getting-started.md

 scales nodes.
 We are familiar with the latter one [later one](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).

-Pod autoscaler is built in kubernetes.
+Pod autoscaler is built in Kubernetes.
 HPA (Horizontal Pod Autoscaler) is mostly frequently used.
 You can create it by `k autoscale`.
 The default metrics you can depend on are CPU and memory.
 You can also use custom metrics and external metrics.
 Most popular tools provide custom/external metrics for you to